A reinforcement learning approach to rare trajectory sampling: A universe of algorithms: reviewing variations found in reinforcement learning

 and

 to update the weights.

-In practice we applied a replay buffer in a slightly different manner, as discussed next.
-For learning the excursion dynamics we used two neural networks, each with a single hidden layer of $32$ units, for the policy and value networks.
-For the value network we used a leaky ReLu activation: a linear curve $f(x)=gx$ with gradient $g=1$ for $x>0$ and $g=0.01$ for $x<0$.
-This stands in contrast to a standard RELU, which is a constant zero for negative inputs.
-The policy network used tanh activations for all units.
-Each neural network takes an input tuple of $(x,t)$ and is then linearly scaled to be between $-1$ and $+1$, using $x’=\frac{2x-T}{T}$ and $t’=\frac{2x-T}{T}$.
-The output for the policy network is then passed through a sigmoid function for the probability of $x\rightarrow x+1$.

-For the weighting, c.f.~\eref{softened-constraint} and \eref{soft-excursion-distance}, we used $sb=-5$ reward for transitions to a negative position; for transitions to the final time state, $s=0.1$ is used with an additional shift to the exponent, $W(x_T,T)=\exp(-5(1-\delta_{x_{T} 0})-0.1|x_{T}|)$.
-In contrast to the discussion above, for simplicity we used a large replay buffer in full for every update, allowing high stability in the updates.
-Specifically, during training we kept the most recent $2560$ trajectories in the buffer.
-Each between each update we generated $128$ new trajectories to overwrite the oldest in the replay buffer, then all $2560$ trajectories were used to perform the update to both of the neural networks.

-Results of this optimisation are shown in figure \ref{neural_excursions}: in particular, figure \ref{neural_excursions}(a) shows the difference between the expected return of a trajectory, for which the dynamics achieves $60.36$, compared to $62.75$ from the target Doob dynamics.
-Despite this accuracy, the target dynamics is in fact not one with a high success rate, as the weight is too soft: the model achieved a success rate of $84.4\%$ compared to a maximum given by the Doob dynamics of $88.4\%$, as seen in Fig. \ref{neural_excursions}(b).
-These results are accompanied by a set of samples, and the corresponding value function, dynamics and resulting state distribution.
+Despite the limitations of our demonstration in comparison with our earlier tabular results, we believe these could be resolved by better tuning of algorithm parameters and use of the techniques mentioned above.
+Regardless, it is likely that to apply these techniques to more complex systems neural networks will be extremely useful if not essential.
+For simple or complex problems, even if the optimal dynamics can not be reached, the resulting dynamics could be combined with techniques such at TPS to efficiently gather accurate statistics of the rare trajectories of interest.

-Finally, returning to generalities we mention that while eligibility traces are powerful when used with tabular methods or linear approximations, the lack of ability to train neural networks using incremental data hinders their use.
+Finally, we mention that while eligibility traces are powerful when used with tabular methods or linear approximations, the lack of ability to train neural networks using incremental data hinders their use.
 To this end, recent work has been done considering truncated $\lambda$ returns \cite{Seijen2016,Veeriah2017}, and their reconciliation with experience replay \cite{Daley2018}.